 Over-ear headphones are considered the more comfortable fit of all headphone designs.
-The reason for this is because no part of the headphone is resting on the ear, reducing any pressure or heat from the headphone ear cups.
+The reason for this is that no part of the headphone is resting on the ear, reducing any pressure or heat from the headphone ear cups.
 In this article, we look at the 10 best over-ear headphones; taking you through different price points, fits, applications, wireless and cable options.

 It’s important to note that there are better headphones that may not be featured on this list.
 If we had to feature the very best over-ear headphones available, most people wouldn’t be able to afford them as premium audiophile headphones can run into the hundreds or, in some cases, thousands of dollars.
 This list is meant to accommodate the general consumer with something for everyone.